-It’s on a visit to his mother, Mary, that Gregg hears stories of Henry, who served as a stoker in the navy.
-He also sees a picture of his great-great-grandmother, a woman whose name he doesn’t even know.
+It’s on a visit to his mother, Mary, that Gregg hears stories of Henry, who served as a stoker in the Navy.
+He also sees an old photograph of his 2x great grandmother, a woman whose name he doesn’t even know.
 “I think she looks like me,” says Gregg.
 “If you take the hair off, look, she’s got my nose and mouth.”

 Meeting medical historian Professor Bill Forsythe, Wallace learns that Selina was twice incarcerated, telling her doctors she was damned to hell.
 The first time she was incarcerated, Selina was discharged from hospital after three years.
 Could it be the photograph handed down the family was taken at this time?
 The picture certainly has similarities to other photographs of ex-patients from the era.

 His great grandmother’s apparent insecurity, Gregg now realises, may be related to her mother being committed when Emily was a teenager.